SSCT-Lab/DisBurser_Dataset/Bugs/Zookeeper/Redit-Zookeeper-3479/README.md

 3) The log files of the remaining 2 servers contain false leader election times

+In the attached files you can see the log files of the remaining 2 serve.
+For brevity, I removed the parts before and after the leader election from the log files.

+For example, in server1.txt we can see that:
 ```
 2019-07-31 00:57:31,852 [myid:1] - WARN [QuorumPeer[myid=1](plain=/0.0.0.0:2791)(secure=disabled):QuorumPeer@1318] - PeerState set to LOOKING
 2019-07-31 00:57:31,853 [myid:1] - INFO [QuorumPeer[myid=1](plain=/0.0.0.0:2791)(secure=disabled):QuorumPeer@1193] - LOOKING